How to improve your credit rating

 To improve your chances of getting credit in the future it's important to begin building a good credit history now.
 Showing that you can repay on time and stay within the credit limit you've been given will help convince lenders you are responsible.

-However, with APRs of up to 39.9%, credit cards like these should never be used for borrowing.
+However, with high APRs, credit cards like these should never be used for borrowing.
 Instead, users must ensure they pay off their balances in full every month in order to avoid expensive interest charges.